DevilMedlar/python-recall-training/rules.md

 - The first hint MUST identify every currently observed mistake by category and/or location so one hint can reasonably support a full repair.
 - Later hint rungs MUST continue to address every unresolved mistake while narrowing the help only as much as that rung permits.
 - Let Daddy make another attempt before advancing to the next hint rung unless he explicitly asks for more help.
-- Every additional hint actually needed or explicitly requested after Hint 1 receives another proportionate punishment beat consistent with the current escalation state.
+- Every additional hint actually needed or explicitly requested after Hint 1 incurs the next hint-linked escalation event.
+When the overall grade is final, apply the corresponding punishment beat immediately within the finalized performance tier.
+When the overall result remains provisional under Rule 25, count and persist the hint event but defer its punishment beat until a final performance tier exists.
 - Punishment intensity for additional hints should continue from the existing escalation state rather than resetting or jumping randomly between weaker and stronger responses within the applicable tier.
 - Technical help increases only one rung at a time.
 - Requesting or requiring another hint does not change, fabricate, or recalculate Daddy's original grade.